- 2016B Programs and Schedule Announced

 Change page style:

-- Chose which mask file you wish to open e.g. mask_OTODF1.fits and click "OK".
+- Chose which mask file you wish to open e.g. mask_OTODF1.cat (or .fits depending on which format you choose to open) and click "OK".

-- This will bring up a window similar in appearance to the catalog window, see below.
+- This will bring up a window similar in appearance to the catalog window but with a blue menu bar, see below.

 The window only contains the columns required to make the masks.
 Only the objects selected